Machine learning and object detection

 This is not trivial, our colleague who developed this wrote over a million lines of code in his work in the ACROSSING project.
 Was it worth it?
 Actually, this is very valuable information.
 It lets researchers answer questions such as how often a ship's captain looks out of the window (or is he or she too absorbed in watching the instruments?), how systematically the bridge staff scan all the different sources of information, and if they noticed a warning lamp.
 That knowledge is critical both in designing safe and usable systems and in training new crew.

 The work described here was carried out by Georgios Kapidis in the ACROSSING project, which was funded by the Horizon 2020 program of the European Union as a Marie Skłodowska-Curie Innovative Training Network, project number 676157.
+The specific work on the ship's bridge simulator was carried out in cooperation with MARIN.

 The following papers give more details about the technology developed: